 The audience was taken on a completely different direction with a much lower budget, village-based documentary, The Fight Goes On by Laurentine Bayala from Burkina Faso.
 Notwithstanding the title, it was not dealing with the wider conflict in that country, but the universal violence of the uneven division of labour in the home between males and females.
 The ensuing battle, both physical and psychological, between the macho wrestlers of the village and their strong wives ended with an unrepentantly gentle twist.

-Another award-winning film from an expatriate Director, Cameroon born Canadian, Dorothy Atabong, Sounds of Tears, a heart-breaking portrayal of forbidden love and the perpetuation of patriarchal notions of shame which lead to murders by family members.
+Another award-winning film from an expatriate director, Cameroon born Canadian, Dorothy Atabong, Sounds of Tears, is a heart-breaking portrayal of forbidden love and the perpetuation of patriarchal notions of shame, which lead to murders by family members.
 So-called honour killings are continuing even in more liberal cultures such as Canada.

-The delightful short film, A groom's price by Mmabatho Monthso, has Meme and her two aunties, who she dragoons in to help her, use her own finances to pay a groom price for her long-term boyfriend, Musa.
+The delightful short film, A Groom's Price by Mmabatho Monthso, has Meme and her two aunties, who she dragoons in to help her, using her own finances to pay a groom price for her long-term boyfriend, Musa.
 He cannot propose because he can’t afford the bride price.
-The quirky short film pokes fun at the continued existence of Lobola (originally paying a bride proce in cattle) in the modern South African economy.
+The quirky short film pokes fun at the continued existence of Lobola (originally it was paying a bride price in cattle) in the modern South African economy.

-In the wonderfully titled Virgin Vegan Reabetswe Moeti also approaches women making their own choices, the sitcom writer using her skills to tell a story about the diaspora and young people challenging cultural understandings , with a large dose of familial love.
-Our hero Thato returns to her township in Limpopo province to face a huge table of carfully prepared meats prepared to celebrate her return from the UK with an MBA.
+In the wonderfully titled Virgin Vegan, Reabetswe Moeti also approaches women making their own choices.
+The sitcom writer uses her skills to tell a story about the diaspora and young people challenging cultural understandings , with a large dose of familial love.
+Our hero Thato returns to her township in Limpopo province to face a huge table of carfully prepared meats prepared to celebrate her return from the UK with an Masters in Business Administration.
 Unfortunatley she has changed and now observes a strict vegan diet, while her family expects her to lead their butchery business.
-Of course misunderstandings lead to things going hilariously awry, when her family misunderstands 'vegan' as for the word “virgin” and tries to 'fix' the problem.
+Of course, misunderstandings lead to things going hilariously awry, when her family mishears 'vegan' as for “virgin” and tries to 'fix' the problem.

 The director's interest was piqued by Mary publicly accusing the Supreme Council of the Armed Forces (SCAF) of killing her brother and 27 other Coptic Christians during a peaceful march.
 Mary had held a red flag with Mina’s photo on it, in every march, since then.
 The Trace of the Butterfly was shot over two years of unrest, providing an intimate view of many activists of all religions, who are not generally known as heroes, at home and in the streets, .